NoamCohen48/Cloud-Service/README.md

 #### run client
 Client side receive the ip and port of the server, the path to the folder, and sync time
 for example `python3 client.py 1.1.1.1 11111 backup_folder 10`
-with this configuration it will backup to the server in (1.1.1.1, 11111), the folder to backup is `backup_folder` (relative to the code) and will sync every 10 sec.
+with this configuration it will backup the folder at path `backup_folder` (relative to the code) to the server in ip=1.1.1.1 port=11111, and will sync every 10 sec.